erickhansx/budget-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# Budget-App <a name="about-project"></a>
+# PocketPal <a name="about-project"></a>

-**Budget-App** is a full-stack web application developed using Ruby on Rails.
+**PocketPal** is a full-stack web application developed using Ruby on Rails.
 It provides user authentication with login and logout functionality, allowing users to securely access their data.
 With Budget-App, users can add categories to organize their expenses and incomes, and then add transactions for each category to keep track of their spending.
 The application also features a modern and visually appealing design that enhances the user experience.
 The design was created by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella), a highly acclaimed designer whose portfolio is showcased on Behance.

 ## 🛠 Built With <a name="built-with"></a>